MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-markings.md

 ---
 # required metadata

-title: Configure visual markings for an Azure Information Protection label
+title: Configure visual markings for an Azure Information Protection label - AIP
 description: When you assign a label to a document or email message, you can select several options to make the chosen classification easily visible.
 These visual markings are a header, a footer, and a watermark.
 author: cabailey
 ms.author: cabailey